 This shift moves contract logic closer to where value is created — at the frontline.
 Instead of waiting on legal or procurement cycles, dispatch planners see auto-generated supplier options ranked by cost, reliability, and sustainability balance.
 The negotiation surface becomes dynamic.

 The most compelling evidence comes from real-world deployments like DHL’s AI-powered coaching platform.
-Generative AI is now intervening deeply in operations: cameras in the cab, trailer sensors, tablets for on-site maintenance.
+Generative AI is now intervening deeply in operations: cameras in the cab, trailer sensors, and tablets for on-site maintenance.
 Samsara’s work with DHL proves this.
 By streaming computer vision alerts and real-time driver telemetry into an AI-powered coaching system, DHL Express reduced road accidents by 26% in the first year and cut total accident costs nearly in half.
 These safety gains translated into lower claims, improved retention, and stronger P&L resilience.

 AI also detects negotiation latency.
-Pactum’s large-scale automation models prove that frontline negotiation agents — embedded at the edge — recover working capital, strengthen supply resilience, and shift control back into operations.
+Pactum’s large-scale automation models prove that frontline negotiation agents, embedded at the edge, recover working capital, strengthen supply resilience, and shift control back into operations.

-McKinsey’s 2025 State-of-AI survey confirms the shift: 78% of enterprises already deploy AI in operations.
-Among logistics leaders, generative use cases are expected to triple by 2027.
 For those who’ve moved procurement to the edge, the returns arrive before the quarter closes.

 “Every contract becomes a living asset when AI shapes terms in response to real-time context.”

 For CTOs, the message is clear.
 Edge AI paired with live data streams doesn’t just optimize movement — it orchestrates commitments.
 Safety, utilization, supplier terms — all update without escalation.
-The result: fewer delays, higher margins, and logistics teams that no longer chase contracts — they shape them.
+The result: fewer delays, higher margins, and logistics teams that no longer chase contracts—they shape them.

 Checklist: Are You Ready to Modernize?